 The purpose of using social media on behalf of College of Saint Mary is to support the University's mission, goals, programs, etc. CSM encourages students to use social media but reminds users that at any time they can be perceived as a spokesperson of the University.
 When using an officially recognized social media channel, you are representing College of Saint Mary.

 Approval Process

-Prior to establishing any social media directly representing College of Saint Mary, student organizations must receive permission from the CSM Social Media Committee and the faculty/staff student organization advisor.
+Prior to establishing any social media directly representing College of Saint Mary, student organizations must receive permission from the Strategic Marketing & Communications Team.

 Please follow these steps: